18 Historic Buildings in Sydney (Complete Guide)

 Sydney Town Hall

-Sydney Town Hall is a heritage-listed town hall building on George Street, home to the Lord Mayor of Sydney chambers, council offices, the Centennial Hall, and venues for functions and meetings.
+Sydney Town Hall, a heritage-listed building on George Street, serves as the home of the Lord Mayor of Sydney’s chambers, council offices, the Centennial Hall, and various venues for functions and meetings.

-It was built from 1869 to 1890 on the grounds of the Old Sydney Burial Ground, which closed in 1820 and was replaced by the Devonshire Street Cemetery where Central Station now stands.
+Constructed between 1869 and 1890, it stands on the site of the Old Sydney Burial Ground, which closed in 1820 and was later replaced by the Devonshire Street Cemetery, now the location of Central Station.

-Sydney Town Hall was built from local Sydney sandstone in the Victorian Second Empire style, and is today considered an iconic landmark building in the Sydney Central Business District.
+Built from local Sydney sandstone in the Victorian Second Empire style, Sydney Town Hall is now considered an iconic landmark in the city’s CBD.

 18. St Andrew’s Cathedral